 While the thought of whisking away on a much needed holiday sounds blissful, you may not always have room in the budget for a getaway.
 That doesn’t mean you can’t enjoy some time away from home in a vacation setting.
-We've gathered a list of Orlando resort dates for your next date night to get you in that vacation state of mind, no overnight stay required.
-Couldn’t we all use that about now?
+We've gathered a list of romantic Orlando hotels for your next date night to get you in that vacation state of mind, no overnight stay required.

 Wet your whistle while whetting your appetite at one of these stylish resort bars.